Ken Avery

-Kenneth William Avery (born May 23, 1944) is a former professional American football player.
+Kenneth William Avery (born May 23, 1944) is an American former professional football player who was a linebacker for nine seasons in the National Football League (NFL).
+He played college football for the Southern Miss Golden Eagles.
+Avery played in the NFL for 123 games, starting 77 times.

+Biography

 Early life

 Avery attended South Dade High School in Miami, Florida, from which he graduated in 1962.
+He was a three-sport star during his high school years and was tapped as a Florida All-State fullback during his senior season.

 College career

 He played college football at the University of Southern Mississippi, where he was a linebacker from 1964 to 1966.
 After playing on the freshman team for the 1963 season, he won the starting job at center in 1964 as a sophomore while also doing some double-duty playing defense for the 6-3 Eagles.

 In 1965, he made the switch to full-time starting linebacker and led the team to a #1 ranking in the nation in total defense.
 He also still played some center and was a long-snapper for the 7-2 Eagles, with four of the wins shutouts.

 In 1966, his senior season, the Eagles again led the nation in total defense for the 6-4 Eagles.

 After his senior season he was named to the all-star Senior Bowl and Blue-Gray Games.